The heteroclinic connection problem for general double-well potentials: Introduction

 Under various additional nondegeneracy or geometric conditions near the global minima of $W$, this problem has been dealt, mostly as a tangential issue, in several references.
-Under the assumption that (for some small $\delta>0$), where $\mathbb{S}^{n-1}$ stands for the unit sphere, the existence of the heteroclinic connection was proven recently by Alikakos and Fusco in \cite{alikakosIndiana}.
+Under the assumption that (for some small $\delta>0$), where $\mathbb{S}^{n-1}$ stands for the unit sphere, the existence of a heteroclinic connection was proven recently in \cite{alikakosIndiana} (see also \cite{alikKATZ} and \cite{stefanos}).
 Their novelty was to employ constraints which are subsequently removed.
+It is worthwhile noting that they observed that their proof goes through even when (\ref{eqinf}) is replaced with the assumption that the function $\omega$ in (\ref{eqomega}) is decreasing as $s\to \infty$ and

-If $W(a_\pm+\rho \nu)\geq c\rho^\gamma$, $\rho \in [0,\delta]$, for some $c,\gamma,\delta>0$, and assuming that the level sets of $W$ near $a_\pm$ are strictly convex, the existence of the heteroclinic connection was proven very recently by Katzourakis in \cite{katzourakis} in the spirit of the concentrated compactness method.
-If the global minima of $W$ are non-degenerate, that is the Hessian $\partial^2W(a_\pm)$ is positive definite, the existence of the heteroclinic connection was proven by Sternberg in \cite{sternberg} by using techniques from $\Gamma$-convergence theory (an additional growth condition as $|u|\to \infty$ was also assumed).
-Other variational proofs which require non-degeneracy of the global minima can be found in \cite{alamaGui}, \cite{alamaPeli}, \cite{alesio}, \cite{bgs}, and \cite{schatzman}.
+(compare with (\ref{eqLeoni}), which was also found independently in \cite{monteil}).
+If $W(a_\pm+\rho \nu)\geq c\rho^\gamma$, $\rho \in [0,\delta]$, for some $c,\gamma,\delta>0$, and assuming that the level sets of $W$ near $a_\pm$ are strictly convex, the existence of a heteroclinic connection was proven very recently in \cite{katzourakis} in the spirit of the concentrated compactness method.
+If the global minima of $W$ are non-degenerate, that is the Hessian $\partial^2W(a_\pm)$ is positive definite, the existence of a heteroclinic connection was proven in \cite{sternberg} by using techniques from $\Gamma$-convergence theory (an additional growth condition as $|u|\to \infty$ was also assumed).
+Other variational proofs, which usually require some non-degeneracy of the global minima, can be found in \cite{alamaGui}, \cite{alamaPeli}, \cite{alesio}, \cite{bgs}, \cite{goldman} and \cite{schatzman}.
 In fact, as is pointed out, the proof of \cite{alamaPeli} carries over to the case where $W$ vanishes to finite order at $a_\pm$.

+To the best of our knowledge, there are only a few corresponding results for spatially inhomogeneous systems, which we will refer to in the subsequent remarks.
+For the state of the art in the case of the scalar problem, we refer the interested reader to \cite{alves} and the references therein.

+Lastly, we note that homoclinic and periodic orbits for conservative systems as in (\ref{eqEq}) can also be studied variationally (see for instance \cite{cardioli} and \cite{weinstein} respectively); of course there are corresponding spatially inhomogeneous extensions.